-Some open enrollment districts may only enroll students from neighboring districts.
+- Some of these districts may only enroll students from districts near theirs.

 How to choose this type of school

-Enroll your child at the enrollment office for the district you live in.
-Bring picture ID for you and your child’s birth certificate, passport, or I-94.
-You will also need immunization records and two items proving where you live.
+- Enroll your child at the enrollment office for the district you live in.
+(Note: You will need to bring a picture ID for you and your child’s birth certificate, passport, or I-94.
+You will also need immunization records and two items that prove where you live.)

-School districts are not required to accept students through open enrollment and can refuse to enroll any student for any reason.
+- School districts do not have to accept students through open enrollment.
+They can refuse to enroll any student for any reason.